cetteup/pybfbc2stats/README.md

 #### \[Async\]FeslClient(username, password, platform, timeout)

-Create a new [Async]Client instance.
+Create a new [Async]FeslClient instance.

 **Note**: The account has to be valid for Bad Company 2.
 If your account does not work, you can create a new one using [ealist](https://aluigi.altervista.org/papers.htm#ealist): `.\ealist.exe -A -a [username] [password] bfbc2-pc` (the created account will work for all platforms).